lablnet/covid19/CONTRIBUTING.md

 ```
 **Note: currently the function `get_country` just returns  country code for `Pakistan` for testing you can change it to your country code.**

+### Testing Frontend Development

+Following steps to create frontend development:

+- Using the Node.js version is v10.19.0 or newer.
+- Using the `npm ci` to install dependencies without overwriting `package-lock.json` file.
+- Using the `npm run serve` command to build Vue.js and have the static page serving on the devleopment server.

 **Thanks**
 ## License